hessam-kk/OCR-Wrapper/README.md

 - Model is cached locally after first download (~1.3GB); the tool checks the cache and asks before downloading
 - pdf-inspector is instant (<1s) but only handles text-based PDFs — scanned pages need the `bina` engine
-- oneocr does not emit U+200C (ZWNJ) — the `--normalize` flag fixes half-spaces (`می‌رود`) and unifies digits/glyphs via [hazm](https://github.com/sobhe/hazm); works with any engine
+- oneocr does not emit U+200C (ZWNJ) — the `--normalize` flag fixes half-spaces (`می‌رود`) and unifies digits/glyphs via [hazm](https://github.com/sobhe/hazm); works with any engine.
+In the GUI, normalization is on by default
 - `chrome` engine needs [chrome-ocr](https://github.com/ayismas/chrome-ocr) installed from source (`git clone https://github.com/ayismas/chrome-ocr && cd chrome-ocr && pip install -e ".[pdf]"`), plus the Screen AI DLL: open Chrome → Settings → Accessibility, enable a screen-reader option, and confirm `chrome_screen_ai.dll` lands in `%LOCALAPPDATA%\Google\Chrome\User Data\screen_ai\` (run `chrome-ocr doctor` to verify).
 Edge's DLL lives at a different path — the wrapper only auto-detects Chrome's, but `ScreenAIEngine(dll_path=...)` accepts a custom path.
 Windows-only; DLL subject to Google's terms
-- 150 DPI is default for PDF rendering; raise for better accuracy, lower for speed
+- 300 DPI is default for PDF rendering; raise for better accuracy, lower for speed
 - Expect minutes/page on low-end GPUs; ~10-30s/page on a proper GPU
 - `torch.cuda.empty_cache()` runs every 10 pages for low-VRAM GPUs
 - Stop button (GUI) / Ctrl-C (CLI) stops after the current page